-Sherington Primary School is a two-form-entry state primary in Charlton, south-east London, ranked 10th in Greenwich and in the top 7% of primary schools nationally by attainment.
-With a motto of "Aspire Believe Create Achieve", this larger-than-average school serves 438 pupils aged 3 to 11 in a richly diverse community close to Blackheath and Maritime Greenwich World Heritage Site.
-Most recent results show 85% of pupils reaching the expected standard in reading, writing and maths combined, substantially above the national average of 62%, while an exceptional 43% achieved the higher standard compared to 8% nationally.
+Sherington Primary School is a two-form-entry state primary in Charlton, south-east London, ranked 14th in Greenwich overall and 650th nationally for primary academic performance.
+With a motto of "Aspire Believe Create Achieve", this larger-than-average school serves 435 pupils aged 3 to 11 in a richly diverse community close to Blackheath and Maritime Greenwich World Heritage Site.
+Most recent results show 80% of pupils reaching the expected standard in reading, writing and maths combined, while 20% achieved the higher standard.
 Rated Good by Ofsted in October 2023, with an Outstanding grade for personal development, Sherington combines strong academic outcomes with a curriculum emphasising the arts, ICT and sport.
-The school is highly competitive at entry, with 225 applications for 60 Reception places and a catchment distance of just 0.35 miles in recent admissions rounds.
+Reception entry can be competitive, so families should check current Greenwich admissions data and criteria before relying on proximity alone.

 Sherington Primary describes itself as an inclusive community that places the child at the centre of all that it does.
 The school's four-word motto encapsulates its approach: pupils are encouraged to aspire to high standards, believe in themselves, create opportunities through learning, and achieve their potential.
 Leadership maintains that the school environment should be creative, stimulating, inspiring and enabling, fostering both academic excellence and personal growth.